johanschalkkoen/ourlife-app/README.md

 OurLife Website

 Project Overview
-OurLife is a platform designed to empower professionals with transparent workplace reviews and career resources.
-This repository contains the front-end and back-end code for the website, starting with the homepage.
-The goal is to create a user-friendly, responsive, and accessible site that encourages community engagement and informed career decisions.
+OurLife is a platform empowering professionals with transparent workplace reviews and career resources.
+This repository contains the front-end and back-end code for the website, starting with a user-friendly, responsive homepage.
+The goal is to foster community engagement and informed career decisions through a modern, accessible interface.
 Homepage Wireframe
-The homepage is structured to prioritize usability, engagement, and trust.
-Below is the wireframe layout for a modern, single-column design optimized for desktop and mobile.
+The homepage is designed for usability, engagement, and trust, using a single-column layout optimized for desktop and mobile.
 Header (Sticky)

 Logo: Top-left, clickable (150x50px, e.g., "OurLife").
-Navigation: Top-right, horizontal links: "Home", "Reviews", "Resources", "About", "Submit Review".
+Navigation: Top-right, horizontal links: Home, Reviews, Resources, About, Submit Review.
 Hamburger menu on mobile.
 Primary CTA: "Share Your Review" button (contrasting color, e.g., blue).
-Search Icon: Magnifying glass for quick access to search functionality.
+Search Icon: Magnifying glass for quick search access.

 Hero Section